 Some Irish musicians, such as Aaron Scotus (X century) and Donell Dubh Ó Cathail (XV century) became popular and traveled courts and kingdoms, bringing their art beyond their green island.

-If you want to experience what is explained in this article, here is a list of playlists and videos to enjoy some Irish Trad Music:
+If you want to experience what is explained in this article, here is a list of playlists and videos to enjoy some Irish Trad Music (and music inspired by it!):

 Throughout the XVI and XVII century, harpists were in high demand and therefore supported by rich patrons.
 At the same time, the expanding city of Dublin became an early hub for classical music, featuring choirs that would gather and perform at every festive occasion.
 The music scene was so vivid that the popular German composer Handel chose the Irish capital for the premiere of his oratorio Messiah, in 1742.